-Production of unconventional gas wells incurs a significant cost in diesel fuel used to power the extraction equipment.
+Production of unconventional gas wells demands a significant cost in diesel fuel used to power extraction equipment.
 The industry is moving toward substituting domestic natural gas for diesel fuel in order to reduce operating costs.
 Ideally, local wellhead gas would be utilized, but this solution is undermined by engine control and emissions problems in the near term.
-Additionally, pending and future greenhouse gas emission regulations, which include methane emissions, have the potential to slow this change.
+In addition, pending and future greenhouse gas emission regulations, which include methane emissions, have the potential to slow this change.

 Dual fuel retrofit strategies will be implemented in the near term to reduce the risk to unconventional gas producers; however, the strategies will evolve to include dedicated stoichiometric natural gas engines in the long term to realize the greater cost benefit of utilizing domestic natural gas.
 Switching from diesel to dual fuel or dedicated natural gas engines also has the potential to reduce local and regional emissions inventory loading to the atmosphere from these sites.

-WVU’s Center for Alternative Fuels, Engines and Emissions (CAFEE) will collaborate with its project partners to assess fugitive methane emissions when utilizing domestic natural gas for the prime movers and transportation at unconventional gas drilling sites.
-Specifically, CAFEE will identify and characterize the impacts of fugitive methane emissions using dual-fuel (natural gas and diesel) and dedicated natural gas engines as replacements for the diesel-powered units that currently dominate unconventional well site operations.
-This effort will include assessing fugitive methane emissions at unconventional well site locations as well as for the on-site supply pipeline, compression systems, storage tanks, engine fuel lines, crank case vents, and unburned fuel in the exhaust.
-This effort will provide industry with the data, assessment, conclusions, and mitigation strategies for fugitive methane emissions through the utilization of natural gas for the prime movers and transportation used in unconventional gas production.
+CAFEE will collaborate with its project partners to assess fugitive methane emissions when utilizing domestic natural gas for the prime movers and transportation at unconventional gas drilling sites.
+Specifically, CAFEE will identify and characterize the impacts of fugitive methane emissions using dual fuel (natural gas and diesel) and dedicated natural gas engines as replacements for the diesel-powered units that currently dominate unconventional well site operations.
+This effort will include assessing fugitive methane emissions at unconventional well site locations, as well as for the on-site supply pipeline, compression systems, storage tanks, engine fuel lines, crank case vents, and unburned fuel in the exhaust.
+This effort will provide industry with data, assessment, conclusions, and strategies for mitigating fugitive methane emissions through the utilization of natural gas for the prime movers and transportation used in unconventional gas production.